samuelmattjohnston/home/README.md

 only tested on ubuntu 16.04
 use at own risk. for my own reference, and others that keep asking about my setup.

+# Usage
+It's a git repo full of dotfiles...
+Use it with git... or just download the zip and do things the more old-school way of moving files.

+What I do:

+    # go to home dir
+    cd

+    # initialize empty repo
+    git init

+    # add remote url.
+Change if you fork
+    git remote add origin git@github.com:samuelmattjohnston/home.git

+    # Make sure you save yourself by pullin in the .gitignore
+    git fetch
+    git checkout origin/master -- .gitignore
+    git checkout origin/master -- README.md

+    # reset your uninitialzed repo to master, or some other branch so you can see the diffs
+    git reset origin/master

+From here do what you want.
+You can checkout my files directly, merge them in using your favourite diff tool, or you can go to setting up your own branch for some redundancy:

+    git checkout -b $USER
+    git add -A
+    git commit -m 'Initial commit of my files'

+And you can push this up to your own repo, or just as a backup.

 # my ppas
     for APT in `find /etc/apt/ -name \*.list`; do grep -o "^deb http://ppa.launchpad.net/[a-z0-9\-]\+/[a-z0-9\-]\+" $APT | while read ENTRY ; do